RCK1439/Raytracing/README.md

  - ```-help```: Shows a little help menu in the terminal that describes the valid input arguments. (e.g. ```-help```)

 My personal favourite configuration: ```./rtk -s 1280 720 -a 128 -d 50```

-## TODO

- - Find out what exactly tMin and tMax means lmao.
-I'm not sure if it means near/far plane :\